Florida lawmakers want to use radioactive material to pave roads

 What's next?

-DeSantis could sign the phosphogypsum road-test measure into law at any time; it he takes no action, the bill will be enacted automatically.
+DeSantis could sign the phosphogypsum road-test measure into law at any time; if he takes no action, the bill will be enacted automatically.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.